fivdi/onoff/README.md

 ##### read([callback])
 - [callback] - An optional completion callback that gets two arguments (err, value), where err is reserved for an error object and value is the number 0 or 1 and represents the state of the GPIO.
+If there is no callback specified function returns a promise which if successfull resolves to the same two values

 Read GPIO value asynchronously.